techmccat/bf-lib/README.md

 ## TODO

-- Stop infinite loops
+- ~~Stop infinite loops~~ Not detectable, have a timeout.
-- Count characters read from input
+- Count characters read from input (turns out to be pretty expensive cause you'd have to run the program twice, not worth it)